MhmRhm/asio-recipes/README.md

 by Rafał Świdziński, which is licensed under the MIT license.
 It is one of the most useful books I have read.

-For those using this template who want a deeper understanding, I’ve provided a tutorial on this template at [DotBashHistory](https://mhmrhm.github.io/tutorials/posts/see-make/).
+For those using this template who want a deeper understanding, I've provided a tutorial on this template at [DotBashHistory](https://mhmrhm.github.io/tutorials/posts/see-make/).
 I highly recommend that you review the tutorial or at least examine each file in